 The best biblical contrast of worldly and godly grief, however, is Judas and Peter.
 Think, for a minute, about how similar their sins were: Both betrayed Christ on the night that he died.
-And it wasn't like Judas's sin was a lot worse; both forsook and denied Christ.
+And it wasn't like Judas' sin was a lot worse; both forsook and denied Christ.
 And both wept bitter tears of regret because of it.
 And yet, Judas ended up committing suicide, and Jesus' verdict on his life was, "It would have been better for that man for him never to have been born."
 Peter, on the other hand, went on not only to find forgiveness, but to be commissioned as the most important leader of Jesus' church.

 Why the difference?
 It had nothing to do with who sinned worse or who cried more.
-It had to do with the direction and object of their sadness.
-Judas stayed focused on himself; Peter focused on the precious, faithful Savior he'd hurt; the Savior who had gone to a cross to reconcile himself to him; the Savior who had always been his friend.
-And he was broken-hearted--how could I betray someone who loved me so much and been so faithful to me?
+It had to do with the direction of their sadness.
+Judas stayed focused on himself; Peter focused on the precious, faithful Savior he'd hurt, the Savior who had always been his friend, who'd gone to a cross to reconcile himself to him.

 Godly grief always begins in faith.
 Our own director of counseling, Brad Hambrick, says: "Repentance does not begin with remorse.
 If that were the case, then we would say the cure for guilt begins with feeling worse.
-Repentance begins with a genuine trust in God's character, with the belief that what God wants for us is what is best."
+Repentance begins with a genuine ... trust in God's character.
+Repentance begins with the belief that what God wants for us is what is best."

-Or, as another one of my favorite authors, Jack Miller, says, "There is nothing more dangerous than grieving over your sins without faith in Christ."5
+Or as another one of my favorite authors, Jack Miller, says, "There is nothing more dangerous than grieving over your sins without faith in Christ.

-So, let me ask: Which kind of repentance have you had?
+So let me ask: Which kind of repentance have you had?

-- Did your repentance produce actual, lasting change? - Did your repentance move you toward God or away from him?6 - BTW, in our G4 groups, which help people through crisis and addiction and trauma, this is a central concept.
+- Did your repentance produce lasting change? - Did your repentance move you toward God or away from him? - By the way, in our G4 groups, which help people through crisis and addiction and trauma, this is a central concept.
 If you're struggling through this, you should consider going.
 Just Google "G4 Summit Church" and you'll find everything you need.
-(BTW, you have to say, "CHURCH," G4 Summit CHURCH--b/c if you just google 'G4 Summit', you'll find yourself in the middle of a discussion about the security council of the UN.)
+(By the way, you have to say, "CHURCH," G4 Summit Church-if you just google "G4 Summit," you'll find yourself in the middle of a discussion about the security council of the UN.)

-So, Paul's first question is, "Was your repentance real?"
-And I'm sure we could sit there all day.
-I did this week and I'm still pondering it before the Lord.
+So Paul's first question is, "Was your repentance real?"
 But let's keep moving, because Paul gives us a second question: